nxtrs2/nxt.rs/content/music/ancient-route1.md

 tracks:
 ---

-This was the very first track in my journey making music.
-This track did not start like as it is heard here.
-It begame during the intial months of the Covid pandemic.
-I will post the files from the initial ideas - I should have them somewhere.
+This was the first track I composed.
+It began during the intial months of the Covid pandemic.
+I was learning about scales and chord progressions at this point and I thought this scale (a harmonic minor) sounded interesting.